ascaife2/ArmGCP-T03/README.md

 ## 📂 Terraform File Summaries

 - **`0-authentication.tf`**: Handles GCP service account authentication using a credentials JSON file.
 - **`1-provider.tf`**: Configures the Terraform provider for Google Cloud, specifying project and region.
 - **`2-variables.tf`**: Declares variables used throughout the Terraform project, including regions, zones, and names.
 - **`3-vpc.tf`**: Defines the custom VPC to be used across both regions.
 - **`4-subnets.tf`**: Creates regional subnets for public (North America) and private (South America) usage.
 - **`5-firewalls.tf`**: Sets up firewall rules for RDP access and internal traffic control using tags.
 - **`6-vm-instances.tf`**: Creates a Windows VM in the public region with RDP access enabled.
 - **`7-instance-template.tf`**: Defines the instance template used for launching Linux VMs in the MIG.
 - **`8-mig.tf`**: Provisions a Regional Managed Instance Group (MIG) spread across 3 zones in South America.
 - **`9-health-checks.tf`**: Configures HTTP health checks used by the load balancer to monitor VM health.
 - **`10-autoscale-policy.tf`**: Implements autoscaling policy for the regional MIG based on CPU utilization.
 - **`11-lb.tf`**: Defines the global HTTP(S) load balancer components including backend service, URL map, and proxy.
 - **`12-outputs.tf`**: Outputs the RDP IP and internal load balancer IP after deployment.

-- **`brazil.sh`**: Custom startup script for Linux VMs with motivational HTML output and visual customizations.
+- **`movie.sh`**: Custom startup script for Linux VMs with motivational HTML output and visual customizations.

 ---